-78.104G Organization and Management for Health Personnel Education S1 L2 participants' experiences as members of organizations and the effect of organizations on their individual performance.
+Students critically examine existing organizational patterns relevant to health personnel education.
+Emphasis is placed on the participants' experiences as members of organizations and the effect of organizations on their individual performance.
 Description and analysis of participants' own organizations to identify strengths, operational problems and developmental possibilities with emphasis on managerial roles.